-In 2020, the SBV organized 02 online conferences on vault safety and cash operation; at the same time, continued to review and supplement a number of guidances for vault operations in order to realize the professional process, ensuring the principle of constant inspection and supervision; conducted inspections on vaults safety throughout the sector to address and overcome shortcomings at each unit under the SBV, ensuring the utter safety of cash, funds, valuable papers managed and preserved by the units.
+In 2020, the SBV organized 02 online conferences on vault safety and cash operation; at the same time, continued to review and supplement a number of guidances for vault operations in order to realize the

+Effectively implement issuance and vault operation, ensuring safety for the system and monetary security. professional process, ensuring the principle of constant inspection and supervision; conducted inspections on vaults safety throughout the sector to address and overcome shortcomings at each unit under the SBV, ensuring the utter safety of cash, funds, valuable papers managed and preserved by the units.